and thoughts…

 • Reduce the amount of stock by half.
 Rather than ending up with a stew, we’re looking to make a pilaf.
 You don’t want it to be soupy.
 Watch the pot while the lentils are cooking and add a little more stock if it seems that they’re going dry before they’re done.

-• Eliminate the tomatoes.
+• Eliminate the tomatoes from the initial recipe.

 • The inclusion of sweet potatoes is optional.